-- The VSC system and its institutions will be understood as critical state assets and resources for the pursuit of state goals; they themselves are not to be treated as ends unto themselves, nor strictly as employment centers. - The VSC system will have a clear path toward sustained financial sustainability, including, at a minimum, reduced costs per student.

-- VSC institutions will have an employee complement that matches current and likely future enrollment. - VSC institutions' physical infrastructure will match the needs of current and likely future enrollment, in order to ensure that the carrying costs of operating/maintaining obsolete and unused space are minimized. - VSC institutions will have sufficient flexibilitydevelop the capacity to flexibly deliver academic programs to all parts of the state at a sustainable cost.
+- 1. The VSC system and its institutions will be understood as critical state assets and resources for the pursuit of state goals; they are not to be treated as ends unto themselves, nor strictly as employment centers. - 2.
+The VSC system will have a clear path toward sustained financial sustainability, including, at a minimum, reduced costs per student. - VSC institutions will have an employee complement that matches current and likely future enrollment. - VSC institutions' physical infrastructure will match the needs of current and likely future enrollment, in order to ensure that the carrying costs of operating/maintaining obsolete and unused space are minimized. - VSC institutions will develop the capacity to flexibly deliver academic programs to all parts of the state at a sustainable cost.
 This will require shared academic programming across the system and, where appropriate, in collaboration with UVM. - Restructuring of VSC institutions will recognize the realities of collecting bargaining agreements. - 3.
 VSC institutions will provide accessible and affordable postsecondary institutions primarily for the benefit of Vermonters. - 4.
-VSC institutions will have a-clear missions with appropriate areas of expertise/excellence, e.g., with lead responsibility assigned for clusters of programs (engineering, business, health, etc.), both online and face-to-face.
+VSC institutions will have clear missions with appropriate areas of expertise/excellence, e.g., with lead responsibility assigned for clusters of programs (engineering, business, health, etc.), both online and face-to-face.
 The refined missions will inform decisions about how best to reduce costs and consolidate programs. - 5.
-Graduates of the state's public institutions will be prepared to participate actively, in and contribute to, civil society. - 6.
-VSC institutions will migrate toward offering more content that provides students with skills that are needed by Vermont employers and consistent with Vermont's economic development plans.
-In order to meet employer needs, VSC will work with employers by - Soliciting employer input in the development of programs for short-term certificate programs with clear labor market returns. - Developing non-credit programming to meet immediate employer needs, under the condition that resulting competencies can be converted to credits for students wishing to build on them the skills acquired. - Providing a single point of contact for employers seeking further education for their employees, providing a single point of contact who.
-VSC will ensure a timely response from an individual who can respond to questions and address their interests. - Creatively seeding and nurturing entrepreneurialism generally, in connection to their programmatic areasen repreneurship throughout the curricula and through development of expertise, and in collaboration with UVMspecialized programs. - VSC institutions will contribute to the cultural vitality of the state and of their local communities. - 8.
+Graduates of the state's public institutions will be prepared to participate actively, in and contribute to, civil society.

+- 6. VSC institutions will migrate toward offering more content that provides students with skills that are needed by Vermont employers and consistent with Vermont's economic development plans.
+In order to meet employer needs, VSC will work with employers by - Soliciting employer input in the development of programs for short-term certificate programs with clear labor market returns. - Developing non-credit programming to meet immediate employer needs, under the condition that resulting competencies can be converted to credits for students wishing to build on the skills acquired. - Providing a single point of contact for employers seeking further education for their employees.
+VSC will ensure a timely response from an individual who can respond to questions and address their interests. - Creatively seeding and nurturing entrepreneurship throughout the curricula and through development of specialized programs. - 7.
+VSC institutions will contribute to the cultural vitality of the state and of their local communities. - 8.
 Academic programs will be available to residents throughout the state through a mix of online and face-to-face instruction.
-The latter will require maintaining a presence in existing-communities where campuses currently exist, even if itthat presence is somewhat diminished and the nature of that presence is changed.
+The latter will require maintaining a presence in communities where campuses currently exist, even if that presence is somewhat diminished and the nature of that presence is changed.